 ‘I will be,’ Harry promised.
 ‘I like Gabby.’

 ‘I’ll be with you soon.’
-Harry gave her wave, then let the mirror shrink back into the necklace and hurried toward the Chamber of Secrets.
+Harry gave her a wave, then let the mirror shrink back into the acorn pendant and hurried toward the Chamber of Secrets.

 I’ll have to apparate to Grimmauld Place.
 He disillusioned himself and took the quick way, slipping through groups of students, then diverting into Myrtle’s bathroom.

-She was acting strange a few weeks back.
-She called me Tom.
+She was acting kind of strange a few weeks back.

 ‘Harry.’
 She floated across to him.
 ‘Professor Dumbledore was here earlier.’